-5.0 Recommendations
+6.0 Recommendations

 A guiding principle in the modifications to the data-centered groundwater modeling process was to automate steps in the process that were considered to be repetitive and where automation would streamline the modeling process.
 Therefore, many modeling steps were left as manual procedures because the effort to automate them did not justify the efficiency gained through automation.
 As the data-centered modeling process is implemented it may become apparent that some of the manual procedures should be automated.
-It is recommended such procedures be considered for automation as they are encountered during the Phase 4 Task 48 modeling activities.
+It is recommended such procedures be considered for automation as they are encountered in the future.